Osc2405/plot2llm/README.md

 ## 🙏 Acknowledgments

-- Built on top of matplotlib, seaborn, and plotly
+- Built on top of matplotlib and seaborn
 - Inspired by the need for better LLM-figure interaction
-- Community contributions and feedback
+- Contributions and feedback are welcome!

 ## 📞 Support

-For questions, issues, or contributions, please open an issue on GitHub or contact the maintainers.
+For questions, issues, or contributions, open an issue on GitHub or contact the maintainers.

 ---